Rabbinic period: Bar Kokhba revolt

 Between 132–135 CE, the Jews made their last serious attempt to regain their independence in the form of the Bar Kokhba revolt.
 The Rabbis made an effort to unify the people under Bar Kokhba.
 The rabbinic leaders understood that such a revolt had no chance of surviving without unity within the Jewish community, and they put much effort into unifying the people behind Bar Kokhba.
 The failure of the revolt led to many casualties, as well as an economic downturn that caused many Jews to migrate to the Galilee and outside of Israel.
 In fact, Jews were prohibited from living in the area surrounding Jerusalem during this period; nevertheless, this prohibition was not always enforced, and there appears to have been a small Jewish community that established itself in Jerusalem around the end of the second century.

 The emergence of the patriarchate

 The Talmud describes the ten places where the Sanhedrin was exiled, the later places - namely Usha, Shefa-Amr, Beit She'arim, Sepphoris, and Tiberias being in the Galilee.
 These exiles lasted a total of about one hundred years.
 The population of Judea also migrated to the north during this period, making the Galilee the center of Jewish life during this time.
 Following the Bar Kokhba revolt around 140 CE, when the Sanhedrin was located in Usha, Simeon ben Gamaliel II took its leadership in the form of the Patriarch.
 This title was passed down from father to son from then on.
 Although Gamaliel II, his father, is also referred to as "Patriarch", this title may be simply applying the family title retroactively.)

+Around 200 CE, the Mishnah, the foundational collection of Jewish oral law, was redacted in Galilee under Rabbi Judah ha-Nasi.
+His title, Nasi (or Patriarch), designated him as the head of the Jewish community recognized by Roman authorities; Rabbinic texts also attest to his Davidic lineage.
+His period coincided with the rule of the Severan dynasty, during which Jewish–Roman relations reached their most favorable point.
+According to Jerome, both Septimius Severus and Caracalla "very greatly cherished the Jews."

+Rabbinic literature records cordial relations between Judah ha-Nasi's household and the imperial family, supported by archaeological evidence of synagogues and other structures dedicated to members of the dynasty, as at Qision.
+In 248 CE, the Christian scholar Origen wrote to Julius Africanus that the Jewish ethnarchs held power comparable to kings and had the authority to condemn individuals to death: